Lumae Privacy Policy

 Successfully fulfilling these rights requires Lumae to maintain robust internal Data Subject Access Request (DSAR) processes.
 This involves having mechanisms to receive requests, verify identity, locate data across potentially disparate systems, execute the requested action (access, deletion, correction), track the process, and respond within legally mandated timeframes.1

-X. How to Exercise Your Rights
+XI.
+How to Exercise Your Rights

-To exercise any of the privacy rights described above, please submit a verifiable request to us via email1:
+To exercise any of the privacy rights described above, please submit a verifiable request to us via email 1:

 We currently do not offer a web form or toll-free number for these requests.